apache/lucene/lucene/MIGRATE.md

 ### TermsEnum is now fully abstract (LUCENE-8292, LUCENE-8662)

-`TermsEnum` has been changed to be fully abstract, so non-abstract subclass must implement all it's methods.
+`TermsEnum` has been changed to be fully abstract, so non-abstract subclasses must implement all its methods.
 Non-Performance critical `TermsEnum`s can use `BaseTermsEnum` as a base class instead.
 The change was motivated by several performance issues with `FilterTermsEnum` that caused significant slowdowns and massive memory consumption due to not delegating all method from `TermsEnum`.